IoT and Node.JS: How to Catch the Opportunity?

 Let’s start with authentication.
 There are a lot of tools for authentication in Node.js application development: tokens, jwt, auth0, and so on.
 Each has its advantages and disadvantages.
 Yet, you should look at them from the perspective of IoT.

 On the other hand, we can use any tools for authentication on the server-side.
 You can easily integrate any authentication tool on the Node.js platform.
-There is a lot of npm (Node Package Manager) packages that allow you to do it manually: auth0, passport, jwt.
-There are also packages for integration with cloud IoT services: @azure-iot/authentication, aws-iot-device-sdk etc.
+There are a lot of npm (Node Package Manager) packages that allow you to do it manually: auth0, passport, jwt.
+There are also packages for integration with cloud IoT services: @azure-iot/authentication, aws-iot-device-sdk, etc.

 Secure HTTP requests